thriveth/CubeFitter.jl/README.md

-through either individual spaxels or a map of numbered bins, and extracting and fitting a spectrum for every mask or spaxel, and filling in best-fit fitted values of line fluxes and kinematic parameters and their associated standard errors and fit statistcs into the corresponding spaxel or fragment.
+through either individual spaxels or a map of numbered bins, and extracting and fitting a spectrum for every mask or spaxel, and filling in best-fit fitted values of line fluxes and kinematic parameters and their associated standard errors and fit statistcs into the corresponding spaxel or segment.

 In addition to the line fits, the routine also measures the flux with standard errors by numerical integration in each spaxel; this is saved together with the